Pyramid shaped signal from an Italian station with clipping audio using an old TL-922 by Kenwood

 All simple things to check before you start broadcasting, because unfortunately and speaking from experience people sometimes don’t even know how to set up their TBW or even; “…I’m just a guest operator of this Contest station and I’m not sure what the audio sounds like…” !

 But could Audio be the only culprit causing the “Splatter of Signals” ?
-No, of course not, radios and amplifiers also cause splatter.
-Some radios are better than others and some amplifiers are better than others.
+No, of course not, radios and amplifiers also cause splatter and Some of them are better than others whenit comes down to their technical specifications.
 Lately I notice that more and more professionally built amplifiers are not completely clean as the technical specifications show.
 Of course, as mentioned above, the combination of an incorrect setup of Audio with an amplifier that already has some weakness on clean signals can already result in the unwanted effect of Splatter.

 With Screenshot 1 you see an example of a non clean signal.